rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 TS will not automatically implement code for us, however, starting with types and following with (a manually written for now) programs is often quite productive.
 This is the TDD approach to programming, only T means _Type_.
 The simplest way to go about it is to start on a small unit level (define types for small building blocks first).
 It helps to know some solid building blocks (e.g. FP types) and to use a lot of type variables.
+[About Maintainability](#about-maintainability) section will say a bit more about TDD and Types.

 ## About Simplicity